When preparing your bushfire survival plan, you also need to plan and prepare for the safety of your pets.

 If your pets have suffered burn injuries during a fire, they must receive immediate treatment.
 Take your pets to the nearest vet clinic or animal shelter as soon as it is safe to do so.

 Heat stress in dogs and cats occurs when they are unable to maintain their normal body temperature on a hot day.
-On all hot days, especially days of Severe, Extreme or Code Red fire danger, keep your pets as cool as possible.
+On all hot days, especially on Extreme or Catastrophic fire risk days, keep your pets as cool as possible.
 Keeping your pets comfortable on a hot day is your responsibility.

 Look for the warning signs